CMHAAorg/cmhaa-website/site/content/_index.md

   - type: stacked-content-top-image
     stacked_image: img/istockphoto-1172976280-2048x2048-join-our-community.jpg
     stacked_description: >-
-      Our members are united by a commitment to share openly and work collaboratively, so that better, more sustainable mental health outcomes can be achieved for more people.

       Join our global community of business leaders, experts and influencers, and be part of the movement for positive change in workplace mental health.

+      Be part of the movement for better workplace mental health.
+Join our global community of business leaders, experts and partner organisations.
-    stacked_title: Join our community
+    stacked_title: Join us
     stacked_cta_link: /contact-us/
     stacked_cta_text: Enquire about membership
   - type: callout-image-text-cta
     callout_image: img/istockphoto-842866300-1024x1024_membership.jpg
-    callout_title: Join our member community
+    callout_title: Join us
     callout_description: >-
-      Our members are united by a commitment to share openly and work collaboratively, so that better, more sustainable mental health outcomes can be achieved for more people.

-      Join our global community of business leaders, experts and influencers, and be part of the movement for positive change in workplace mental health.
+      Be part of the movement for better workplace mental health.
+Join our global community of business leaders, experts and partner organisations so that, together, we can have an

+      By becoming a CMHA member, your business will accelerate its journey towards achieving a mentally healthy workplace in a measurable and sustainable way.
     callout_cta_link: /contact-us/
     callout_cta_text: ENQUIRE ABOUT MEMBERSHIP
   - type: feature-member-stories